bsmith89/make-bml/make-lesson.md

 git commit -m "Add recipes for abyss counts, isles plotting, and the final archive."
 ```

-Notice the backslash in the recipe for `zipf_results.tgz`.
+Here the recipe for `zipf_results.tgz` involves running a series of
-Just like many other languages,
+shell commands.
-in makefiles "`\`" is a line-continuation character.
+When building the archive, _Make_ will run each line successively unless
-Think of that recipe as a single line without the backslash.
+any return an error.

 > #### Question ####
 > Without doing it, what happens if you run `make isles.png`?